Martin Amlin: Career

 Martin Amlin received Master of Music and Doctor of Musical Arts degrees and the Performer's Certificate from the Eastman School of Music at the University of Rochester.
 At Eastman he studied piano with Frank Glazer and composition with Joseph Schwantner, Samuel Adler, and Warren Benson.
 He studied with Nadia Boulanger at the Ecoles d'Art Américaines in Fontainebleau and at the Ecole Normale de Musique in Paris.

 Amlin has been a resident at Yaddo, MacDowell, and the Virginia Center for the Creative Arts.
 He has performed as soloist with the Boston Pops Orchestra and has been a rehearsal pianist for the Boston Symphony Orchestra and the Tanglewood Festival Chorus.
 He has appeared on the FleetBoston Celebrity Series and with the M.I.T.
 Experimental Music Studio.
 He has recorded for the Albany, Ashmont Music, Centaur, Crystal, Hyperion, Koch International, MSR Classics, and Wergo labels, and his music is published by the Theodore Presser Company.
+Among his former students are Missy Mazzoli, Valerie Coleman, Lara Poe, and Thomas Weaver.